-A good climber and jumper, the Burmese loves being adored by his guardian but may not get along easily with other cat breeds.
+A good climber and jumper, the Burmese loves being adored by her parent but may not get along easily with other cat breeds.

 Burmese At a glance